tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

 - The JWE Initialization Vector MUST be produced as described in { Section 5.1 of RFC7516 }
 - The JWE Authentication Tag MUST be produced as described in { Section 5.1 of RFC7516 }

-This example demonstrates the use of an encapsulated key with a JSON Web Encryption with Key Encryption as described in this document.
+The following example demonstrates the use of Key Encryption with General JSON Serialization:

 ~~~
 {